eyecantell/cmdorc/triggers.md

 - Automatic: If a command is running and a string in its `cancel_on_triggers` is fired via `trigger(...)`, cancel it.
 - On cancel, emit `command_cancelled:<name>` (but not `command_finished:<name>`—cancels are separate).

-## Future Extensions (no schema changes needed)
+## Example uses

 - File/directory watching → Implement in your host app (e.g., with watchdog), then `runner.trigger("file_modified:src/")`.
 - Timers → Use a loop/timer in host: `runner.trigger("timer:30s")`.
 - Webhooks → Host receives webhook → `runner.trigger("webhook:ci_passed")`.
 - Git events → Poll or hook → `runner.trigger("git_head_moved")`.

 All just strings.
 All just work.
-The library doesn't build these in—users fire them as needed.
+The library doesn't build these in.
+Users fire them as needed.

 ## Summary